UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 ### [Windows](#tab/tabid-a/tabid-1)

-1. Log in to your Windows VM using remote desktop protocol (RDP).
+1. Log in to your Windows VM using Remote Desktop Protocol (RDP).

 2. Open a PowerShell console or command prompt as administrator and run the following command: `C:\Windows\System32\Sysprep\sysprep.exe`.